danidiaz/conjuguons/README.md

 [GLAWI pos](http://redac.univ-tlse2.fr/lexicons/glawi/doc/pos.html)

+> The basic unit of Wiktionnaire's articles is the written form (grapheme).
+A given article may contain several entries having identical or distinct parts of speech (POSs).
+A POS section may correspond to a canonical form (lemma) or to an inflection.

+> homoNb: homograph number, present when several POS sections correspond to the same syntactic category (e.g. three noun POS sections in the article mousse), absent otherwise.

 [GLAWI inflectionInfos](http://redac.univ-tlse2.fr/lexicons/glawi/doc/paradigmsAndInflections.html)

 > when a POS section describes one or several inflected forms, the inflectionInfos element enumerates the morphosyntactic features of the forms and their lemmas.